dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  We see past time in a telescope and present time in a microscope.
-Hence the apparent enormities of the present.
+  Let your life lightly dance on the edges of Time like dew on the tip of a leaf.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (985 days)
+## 🌟 Experiences (986 days)

 ### 🧮 Programming languages